Ian Stephen

 In 2000, Ian moved to San Francisco and while living in the Mission District continued recording and releasing a number of left of center albums.
 In 2003 Ian, together with Broadway and cabaret star, Houston Allred, (the son of James V. Allred, 33rd Governor of Texas), "Genetically Challenged Drag queen" Anita Cocktail, her partner Sharon Boggs and Norman Anderson collectively known as The Shakers, performed at various venues in San Francisco, Millbrae and their hometown bar, in Brisbane, California, the infamous 23 Club.
 The group split somewhat acrimoniously in 2006, and Ian returned to creating new music in the Brisbane environment.

 In 2004, Ian, along with Brisbanite Sharon De Milo and Australian singer/guitarist, Sally De Jesus recorded and released the self-titled album Capital Expressway.
 Capital Expressway was recorded in four days and largely improvised.
 The CD contains original compositions, and has been described as "The Shaggs meet The Stooges".
 A San Francisco Indie Music Festival review panel described it in so many words, "It seems as though the band is purposefully singing and playing badly, so if this is the intention, why not make it worse?"
 Since 2006 a compilation series, Eden vol 1 and Eden vol 2, featuring Ian Stephen musical highlights from the past 25 years has also been commercially available.

 In June 2006, Ian moved to Orange County, in upstate New York recording and releasing a new CD, Singing Is A Hobby and a Waste of Time, which featured music]al content such as "Amish Man", "U Two Suck on Wheels" and "Welcome to the New Fascism" under a musical banner described as Psychedelic existential urban alternative rock.

-In Nov 2009 Ian released "War is Peace" an album psychedelic comedy music, featuring the musical and instrumental contributions of fellow Australians now residing in the USA, Keith Glass and Randy Bulpin.
+In Nov 2009 Ian released "War is Peace" an album psychedelic comedy music, featuring the musical and instrumental contributions of fellow Australians now residing in the US, Keith Glass and Randy Bulpin.
 John Cobbin and MaryAnne Slavich from Sydney, Australia contributed as well.

 In Dec 2006, at Federal Hall National Memorial in New York City Ian became a United States citizen.

 In 2010 Ian released "Tea First Then Sex", a 13 track CD of original compositions recorded at "Granite Fortess", an 1895 Romanesque Revival-style Frank Estabrook-designed house, in Upstate New York.
 Several of these compositions were the result of an earlier project, with Keith Glass involving the poetry of John Laws, which was terminated for reasons unknown.
 Players on the CD include Randy Bulpin, and Keith Glass, who co-wrote several of the songs.